Remote-Stream/psyber/docs/docs.md

 #### Methods ####
 ### ugen.connect(  *target?* ) ###
 **target** *ugen* (optional) - The target ugen to connect to.
-If this argument is undefined, a connection will be made to Gibber's main bus.
+If this argument is undefined, a connection will be made to Dilber's main bus.

 ### ugen.disconnect(  *target?* ) ###
 **target** *ugen* (optional) - The target ugen to disconnect from.
 If this argument is undefined, all connections will be disconnected.